 It’s all about the foundation when it comes to successful layering.
 Your base layer is the most important since it operates on the front lines to retain body heat.
 Synthetic materials, such as polyester, nylon, polypropylene, or rayon, are ideal for effective layering since they can dissipate sweat.
 Which reminds us...

-Moisture is public enemy #1 when it comes to sleeping warm.
+Moisture is public enemy #1 when it comes to sleeping warm while car camping.
 The condensation that follows from any sort of dampness will ruin your chances of a cozy night’s rest.
 Dampness is especially a downer for down bags.
 Moisture of any kind compromises the loft of down insulation and lessens the effectiveness of the insulation.
 It takes a long time for down sleeping bags to dry, so the negative effect of moisture will haunt you in your sleep.

 Resist the temptation to blow your warm breath into your sleeping bag.
-Doing so will trap the moisture from your breath inside the sleeping bag to create harmful dampness.
-Instead, keep your head, mouth, and nose outside of the bag so you have a blowhole to expel damp air.
+Doing so will trap the moisture from your breath inside the sleeping bag to create chilly dampness.
+Instead, keep your head, mouth, and nose outside of the bag while sleeping in your car so you have a blowhole to expel damp air.

 Avoid tight-fitting layers that may restrict blood flow.
 Cold temperatures cause blood vessels in the extremities to constrict which results in icy fingers and toes.
 Constricting clothes further reduces circulation by making it especially hard for your warm blood to reach smaller extremities.
 While it may seem counterintuitive to layer loosely in the cold, we promise your little piggies will thank you later.